gicentre/elm-vegalite/docs/helloWorlds/README.md

 </html>
 ```

-## 2. Create an Elm-Vega Program
+## 2. Create an elm-vegaLite program

-Next, create a file (here called `HelloWorlds.elm`) in the `src` folder relative to `helloWorlds.html`, within which you should provide the elm-vega specifications and the boilerplate for passing the specs to JavaScript.
+Next, create a file (here called `HelloWorlds.elm`) in the `src` folder relative to `helloWorlds.html`, within which you should provide the elm-vegaLite specifications and the boilerplate for passing the specs to JavaScript.

 Here is an example containing three visualizations: